A Platy can make for a great starter fish, just be careful with the other fish you pair it with.

 One suggested "time out" for the bully.
 This method involved catching the aggressive fish and placing it in a large container for a few hours.
 Then, rearrange the aquarium scenery, before returning the fish to the tank.

-Another suggested putting a mirror in the tank so the bully would think its reflection was another fish, and take out any aggression on the reflection.
+Another suggested putting a mirror in the tank so the bully would think its reflection was another fish; it would take out any aggression on the reflection.

 To encourage Sunny to eat something, we also tried varying the diet more.